Ericsson/codechecker/docs/web/authentication.md

 #### Oauth Details per each provider <a name ="oauth-details-per-each-provider"></a>

-* Important: 'oauth_redirect_uri' must always match with link specified in the Providers settings when issuing an access token.
+* Important: 'oauth_callback_url' must always match with link specified in the Providers settings when issuing an access token.

 # Client-side configuration <a name="client-side-configuration"></a>